redhead/diploma-thesis/Event_processing_When_an_aggregate__.md

 The mechanism that dispatches events to the subscribed event listeners is called the Event Bus.
 Axon provides two implementations, `SimpleEventBus` and `ClusteringEventBus`.
 Both implementations manage the subscription of event listeners and forward all incoming events to respective listeners.

-The `SimpleEventBus` is suitable for dispatching events synchronously and locally on one JVM (Java Virtual Machine).
+The `SimpleEventBus` is suitable for dispatching events synchronously and locally on one JVM.
 It sequentially passes incoming events to all the registered event listeners.
 The `ClusteredEventBus` allows grouping of event listeners to so-called clusters based on their properties and non-functional requirements.
 It also supports dispatching events to different JVMs on different machines.

 #### Event Listeners